 Local women — traditionally excluded from the formal economy — sell low-cost solar home solutions to people living in the buffer zone that surrounds the park.

 Solar-powered tourist observation towers bring in money for conservation efforts and projects designed to minimize conflicts between communities living in and around the park and wildlife.

 In all of these ways, access to clean energy helps the community create economic opportunities while protecting the unique ecosystem that surrounds and sustains them.

-To date, Empowered by Light has installed solar and battery storage systems on a ranger station and three observation towers in the Park, and we have plans to install solar energy systems on two more towers in the next nine months.
+To date, Empowered by Light has installed solar and battery storage systems on a ranger station and five observation towers in the Park, and we have plan to continue supporting communities in this region.
 Our partners have included GRID Alternatives, Empower Generation and Gham Power.

 Learn more about Empowered by Light’s work in Chitwan National Park by watching Bufferzone, a 20-minute documentary film released in May 2017.